cloneforyou/business-link/README.txt

 I've thought it an idea to update this when a section is completed to show progression.

-11 Apr 17 : Starting up > Buy a business > Buy a franchise
+15 Apr 17 : Starting up > Choose and set up your workplace > environmental-responsibilities
-02 Apr 17 : Starting up > Business structures > Set up and register as self-employed
-			Starting up > Business structures > Set up and register a partnership
+			Starting up > Buy a business > Buy an existing business 11 Apr 17 : Starting up > Buy a business > Buy a franchise 02 Apr 17 : Starting up > Business structures > Set up and register as self-employed Starting up > Business structures > Set up and register a partnership